SAGA Assists in the Enforcement of Laws for Stray and Nuisance Dogs

 dogs to wander on the streets, causing a nuisance to others.
 This irresponsible behaviour leads to complaints to the Town Board and they have no option but to do their job and deal with nuisance animals.
 Fortunately, the vast majority of dog owners in San Pedro are responsible and will welcome this new initiative to make San Pedro a happier place for people and pets.

 they must now be properly enforced.
-By introducing fines, these will act as a deterrent while helping SAGA to fund this service to the San Pedro community.
+Introducing fines will act as a deterrent while helping SAGA to fund this service to the San Pedro community.

-Pet owners and non pet owners have to suffer with the problems caused by the minority of irresponsible dog owners.
+Pet owners and non-pet owners have to suffer from the problems caused by the minority of irresponsible dog owners.
 Dogs owned by irresponsible owners foul in public places causing a mess and health hazard, they chase bicycles and golf carts, turn over garbage cans and bark and fight in the night.
 What many don’t know is that dogs are not allowed to be wandering in the streets during the day or night and should be safely and humanely secured by their owners.